Spectral gap for the signed interchange process with arbitrary sets: Proof of Theorems and

-where (1) follows since $\sigma(\Delta(w_N))$ is a nonnegative operator; (2) follows since $w_T$ is supported on $S_n$, and $\Res^{B_n}_{S_n}\sigma$ does not contain copies of the trivial $S_n$--irrep; (3) is immediate; (4) follows from the Aldous-Caputo-Liggett-Richthammer theorem; (5) is the same as (2) where $\sigma=([n-1,1],0)$; and (6) holds as the action matrix of $w_N$ on the representation $([n-1,1],\emptyset)$ is equal to $0$. \end{proof} Finally, we note that Theorem \ref{thm:main} is an immediate consequence of Theorem \ref{thm:stronger_main}.
+where (1) follows since $\sigma(\Delta(w_N))$ is a nonnegative operator; (2) follows since $w_T$ is supported on $S_n$, and $\Res^{B_n}_{S_n}\sigma$ does not contain copies of the trivial $S_n$--irrep; (3) is immediate; (4) follows from the Aldous-Caputo-Liggett-Richthammer theorem; (5) is the same as (2) where $\sigma=([n-1,1],\emptyset)$ (and also using Lemma \ref{lem:(sigma,empty)}); and (6) holds as the action matrix of $\Delta(w_N)$ on the representation $([n-1,1],\emptyset)$ is equal to $0$. \end{proof}